 Orthopaedic surgeons have several ways of reaching the hip joint during a hip replacement surgery.
 The traditional technique, known as the “posterior” approach, reaches the hip joint through the buttock muscles.
 Less commonly used is the “anterior” approach, which makes a small incision at the front of the hip.
 Only 15 percent of surgeons in the U.S. employ the anterior approach, and few surgeons in Boston use the method.

-In fact, the only surgeons in the Harvard Combined Orthopaedic Residency Program to use the anterior approach are Dr. Gregory Brick and Dr. John Edward Ready – orthopaedic surgeons in the Department of Orthopaedic Surgery at BWH.
+Currently, the only surgeons in the Harvard Combined Orthopaedic Residency Program to use the anterior approach are Dr. Gregory Brick and Dr. John Edward Ready – orthopaedic surgeons in the Department of Orthopaedic Surgery at BWH.
 They use the anterior approach in 95 percent of their hip replacement surgeries.

 Patients Prefer the Anterior Approach